 Evaluation Criteria Response Substantially modify (including by fragmenting, altering fire regimes, altering nutrient cycles or altering hydrological cycles), destroy or isolate an area of important habitat for a migratory species No. The species is a summer breeding migrant to coastal south-eastern Australia.
 Due to the location of the Study Area in the region, modelled potential habitat is likely to be used only by a small number of individuals for foraging and dispersal while on passage.
 Potential habitat within the Disturbance Footprint (and wider Study Area) has already been modified through historical clearing, weeds and pests.
 Despite this, potential habitat is considered to comprise important habitat.
 Table 4 of the Draft referral guidelines for 14 birds listed as migratory species under the EPBC Act indicates that a significant impact on the spectacled monarch may occur if 130 ha of important habitat is cleared.
 Up to 17.9 ha of foraging and dispersal habitat will be directly impacted via vegetation clearing for construction of the Project, which is below the clearing threshold.
-Nonetheless, clearing will be completed only as strictly necessary and impact areas are anticipated to be reduced in the detailed design phase and through micro-siting.
-Habitat fragmentation impacts have been minimised through considered siting and design of the Disturbance Footprint, ensuring the use of existing cleared areas is maximised and no patches are isolated.
-Although some minor fragmentation impacts are anticipated, it is highly unlikely these will impact the species or limit its mobility due to its capacity to undergo long flights.
-The Project will not lead to the further degradation of retained habitat, as potential indirect impacts such as altered fire regimes, edge effects, weeds and pests will be actively managed via Project management plans.
-Based on the above, the Project is unlikely to substantially modify, destroy or isolate an area of important habitat.
-Result in an invasive species that is harmful to the migratory species becoming established in an area of important habitat for the migratory species No. The species is vulnerable to impacts associated with the black rat and invasive vine species such as rubber vine (Cryptostegia grandiflora ).
-Invasive species, including black rat and rubber vine, were recorded throughout the field survey program.
-Given the nature and extent of agricultural works within the Disturbance Footprint and wider Study Area, current population levels of black rat are likely to be high.
-The Project will employ best practice control methods for weeds and pests and is unlikely to introduce or exacerbate weeds or pests beyond existing levels.

-Table 3.12 Significant Impact Assessment - Spectacled Monarch
+Table 3.12 Significant Impact Assessment - Spectacled Monarch ------------ --